Coachella 2022: Harry Styles, Kanye West and Billie Eilish to Headline

 Will Smith and Jennifer Hudson React to Palm Springs Internation…

-Watch Cardi B Give Fans Rare Glimpse of Baby Boy During Birthday…

 Music's biggest names are heading back to the desert this year!
-A source tells ET that Kanye "Ye" West, Billie Eilish and Harry Styles are slated to headline the 2022 Coachella Valley Music and Arts Festival in Indio, California.
+Kanye "Ye" West, Billie Eilish and Harry Styles are slated to headline the 2022 Coachella Valley Music and Arts Festival in Indio, California.
+Following reports of the headliners, the music festival confirmed the news, revealing the full line-up, which also includes Swedish House Mafia, Megan Thee Stallion, Doja Cat, Katod G, 21 Savage, Anitta, Big Sean, Carly Rae Jepsen and many more.

+Currently, this year's Coachella is scheduled to take place April 15 to 17 and April 22 to 24.
+The press release notes that weekend one passes are no longer available.
+People can still register for weekend two presale tickets.

 The music festival has not taken place since 2019.
 The last scheduled Coachella was to take place in April 2021, but was again moved to October 2021 due to the COVID-19 pandemic.
 It was ultimately canceled entirely.